 Here’s the breakdown for each industry:

-FOMO (fear of missing out) can be a big sales driver when it comes to shoppers.
+On-site marketing messaging can increase FOMO (fear of missing out), which can be a big sales driver when it comes to shoppers.
 A great way to make the most of it is by using live trends data.

-Social proof works by reassuring people that their decision to make a purchase is the right one, and one that other shoppers have been happy with.
+What is social proof and how does it work?
+It works by reassuring people that their decision to make a purchase is the right one, and one that other shoppers have been happy with.

 For example, customer reviews are highly effective at persuading people to convert.
 They tell shoppers that other people have bought a product and are happy with it.